dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-messages-in-a-pst-file/_index.md

 Create a New PST File and Add Subfolders showed how to create a PST file and add a subfolder to it.
 With Aspose.Email you can add messages to subfolders of a PST file that you have created or loaded.
 This article adds two messages from disk to the Inbox subfolder of a PST.
 Use the PersonalStorage and FolderInfo classes to add messages to PST files.
 To add messages to a PST file's Inbox folder:

 1. Create an instance of the FolderInfo class and load it with the contents of the Inbox folder.
-1. Add messages from disk to the Inbox folder by calling the FolderInfo.AddMessage() method.
-The FolderInfo class exposes the AddMessages method that enables to add large number of messages to the folder, reducing I/O operations to disc and improving performance.
+1. Add messages from disk to the Inbox folder by calling the FolderInfo.add_message() method.
+The FolderInfo class exposes the add_messages method that enables to add large number of messages to the folder, reducing I/O operations to disc and improving performance.
 A complete example can be found below, in Adding Bulk Messages.

 The code snippets below shows how to add messages to a PST subfolder called Inbox.